Selling Alcohol to an Intoxicated Person

 Businesses engaged in the sale and service of alcohol such as bars, nightclubs, and liquor stores may not sell alcohol to a person in an intoxicated condition.

 Too often these establishments will put profit over safety by continuing to sell alcohol as long as the customer is paying; even if the customer is visibly intoxicated.
-Other times, the establishment fails to establish safety protocols which alert bartenders when customers have had too much to drink.
-The result is that the intoxicated person decides to then get behind the wheel of a vehicle, and crashes into an innocent motorist or pedestrian, often times causing devastating injury.
+Other times, the establishment fails to establish safety protocols that alert bartenders when customers have had too much to drink.
+The result is that the intoxicated person decides to then get behind the wheel of a vehicle, and crashes into an innocent motorist or pedestrian, oftentimes causing devastating injury.

 What Is the Dram Shop Law in Texas?

 Included in Texas’ Alcohol Beverage Code, the Dram Shop Law in Texas states that establishments that sell alcohol are liable for damages caused by obviously intoxicated individuals to whom they sell more alcohol.
-Similar to the Dram Shop Law in South Carolina, this statute also grants underage people who get into drunk driving accidents the right to sue the establishments that sold them alcohol for any injuries they suffer.
+This statute also grants underage people who get into drunk driving accidents the right to sue the establishments that sold them alcohol for any injuries they suffer.
 Texas civil courts may also require liable businesses to pay wage losses and vehicle/punitive to plaintiffs in dram shop cases.
 Branch and Dhillon attorneys will work to get victims of Dram Shop Law violations in Texas the compensation they deserve.

 Dram Shop Liability Lawyers